 If your driving instructor has told you to book a test, it’s because they think you’re a safe driver.
 So far as your actual knowledge and abilities are concerned, you are perfectly capable of passing.

-So why is it that so many people fail their test, when their instructor (who has spent many hours watching them drive) believes them to be safe?
+Now for some more in depth discussion about this fear.
+Why is it that so many people fail their test, when their instructor (who has spent many hours watching them drive) believes them to be safe?
 I’ve had clients who had already failed the test eleven times before they came to see me!
 Yet even at the first test they would have already been safe drivers.

 In some ways the driving test is much the same as an ordinary driving lesson, which by now is a routine activity causing no anxiety at all.
 But in other ways the driving test is very different.